 Hockey Rule Violations That Aren’t Penalties

 The most common of these occurs when a play is ruled offsides.
-That’s where an offensive player crosses the blue line from the neutral zone into the opposing team’s zone — called the attacking or offensive zone — before the puck enters the attacking zone.
+That’s where an offensive player crosses the blue line from the neutral zone into the opposing team’s zone—called the attacking or offensive zone—before the puck enters the attacking zone.
 If an offensive player enters the attacking zone before the puck, the team on offense has to slow and reset the play, and allow all players to “clear the zone.”

 Another play that brings a lot of whistles in hockey is icing, where a player shoots the puck the length of the ice crossing both the center line and the opponent’s goal line.
-In some leagues, like the NHL, icing is called only if an opposing player other than a the goalie touches the puck.
-Icing is waved off if the team icing the puck is killing off a power play or if it is first touched by a member of the team that iced the puck.
+In some leagues, like the NHL, icing is called only if an opposing player other than the goalie touches the puck.
+Icing is waived off if the team icing the puck is killing off a power play or if it is first touched by a member of the team that iced the puck.
 An official may also blow the whistle and stop play without a penalty if a puck becomes dislodged in a player's equipment, the goal netting, or goes out of play.

 Minor Penalties in Hockey